akgrant43/akg-ghost/README.md

 # akg-ghost
 akg-ghost provides two extensions to the Pharo Ghost module.

 Ghost is a neat package from Denis Kudriashov that allows you to set a breakpoint on an object, regardless of which message is sent to the object.
+For an introduction, please see http://dionisiydk.blogspot.cz/2016/04/halt-next-object-call.html

 akg-ghost extends Denis' framework with two classes: